-3.1.
+3.2.
 Component-based software architecture

 To make it much easier to add support for new types of I/O and communication, it was decided to split the components mentioned above into their generic and nongeneric parts.
 The generic parts, commonly called the generic I/O and communication framework, contains code that is shared by all hardware and protocols implementing certain functionality.
 Routines that are special to a particular hardware or protocol are implemented in separate components, called protocol handlers, installed on the PC running the Control Builder or on the controllers.
 This component-based architecture is illustrated in Figure 4.
-To add support for a new I/O module, communication interface, or protocol to this system, it is only necessary to add protocol handlers for the PC and the controller along with a hardware definition file.
-The format of hardware definition files is extended to include the identities of the protocol handlers.